Kurt3z/Kurt3z/README.md

 ## My name is Tiago Pinto and I'm 23 years old.
 I am on a journey to learn Full Stack Web Development and trying to achive my goals and dreams of becoming a professional developer.
 On my GitHub you can see everything that I'm working on.
-Every little project that I'm working and every practice that I'm doing to polish my skills and developing myself into a proficient programmer.
+Every little project that I'm working and every practice that I'm doing to polish my skills and developing myself into a proficient and self-sufficient programmer.